CB$^2$O: Consensus-Based Bi-Level Optimization: Proof Details for Section

-Secondly, by the Aubin-Lions lemma and a diagonal argument, we will be able to conclude that there exists a subsequence $\{ \rho^{n_k} \}_{k\in \NN}$ of $\{ \rho^n \}_{n \in \NN}$ and a $\rho \in L^2 \left( [0,T], L^2(\R^d) \right)$ such that $\rho^{n_k}$ strongly converges to $\rho$ in $L^2_{\text{loc}}(\R^d)$.
-Lastly, we verify that $\rho$ is a solution to the equation \eqref{eq:fokker_planck} in the weak sense and then check that it possesses the desired regularity by repeating the computations from the first step of the proof.
-In equation \eqref{eqn:PicardIteration}, by $m(\varrho)$ we mean $\mAlphaBeta{\varrho}$ as defined in Section \ref{sec:CB2O}.
-We have simplified the notation for the reader's convenience and to highlight that our approach in the proof of Theorem \ref{thm:well_posedness}, which is presented in Section \ref{sec:well_posedness_proof}, continues to work for general functions $\mAlphaBetaRED{\dummy}$ satisfying a suitable stability estimate.
+Lastly, we verify that $\rho$ is a solution to the Equation~\eqref{eq:fokker_planck} in the weak sense (Definition \ref{def:weak_solution}).
+In Equation~\eqref{eqn:PicardIteration}, by $m(\varrho)$ we mean $\mAlphaBeta{\varrho}$ as defined in Section \ref{sec:CB2O}.
+We have simplified the notation for the reader's convenience and also to highlight that our approach in the proof of Theorem \ref{thm:well_posedness}, which is presented in Section \ref{sec:well_posedness_proof}, continues to work for general functions $\mAlphaBetaRED{\dummy}$ satisfying a suitable stability estimate.